Time for a New Leaf on Life

 If you have a salad spinner, that would be best.

-If not, no worries, just pat the rinsed greens with paper towels so the dressing doesn't get diluted.
+Just pat the rinsed greens with paper towels so the dressing doesn't get diluted.

 Toss the greens with tomatoes and your desired amount of dressing.